Beal scores 40 points, Wizards beat Grizzlies 135-128

-WASHINGTON (AP) — Bradley Beal scored 40 points for the second straight night and the Washington Wizards beat the Memphis Grizzlies 135-128 on Saturday.
+Beal scored 40 points for the second straight game and the Wizards beat the Memphis Grizzlies 135-128, bouncing back from a home loss to Charlotte on Friday.

+“I didn’t sleep well.
+I was mad all night,” Beal said.
+“Woke up at 6.
+Been up all day just thinking about the game last night.
+I just knew how important it was to get one tonight, no matter what it took.”

 Beal shot 12 of 17 from the field and made a career-high nine 3-pointers.
+He added seven assists, five rebounds and two steals while committing one turnover.

+“The way he’s playing, the way he’s improved, the way he’s led, my very biased opinion he’s All-NBA the way he’s playing,” Wizards coach Scott Brooks said.
+“He’s doing things that that level of player does night in and night out.”

-The Wizards converted 17 of 35 from beyond the arc in a game that featured 20 lead changes.
+Washington converted 17 of 35 from beyond the arc in a game that featured 20 lead changes.

-The Wizards, 11th in the Eastern Conference, moved within three games of eighth-place Miami.
+The Wizards, 11th in the Eastern Conference, moved within three games of eighth-place Miami and improved to 3-1 on a five-game homestand.

-Jabari Parker had 20 points and 11 rebounds, and Bobby Portis scored 18 points as Washington improved to 3-1 on a five-game homestand.
+Jabari Parker had 20 points and 11 rebounds, and Bobby Portis scored 18 points for Washington.

 Mike Conley had 28 points and 12 assists for Memphis.
 Jonas Valanciunas scored 22 points and Avery Bradley added 21.